-Leading the transition to affordable, sustainable, and resilient electric power systems.
+Leading the transition to affordable, sustainable and resilient electric power systems.

-Research, education, and outreach to solve challenges for modern power systems.
+Collaborative research, education and outreach to solve challenges for modern power systems.